 This places the conversation about two decades earlier.
 Pericles died in 429 BCE in the plague.

 Gorgias, who was born in Leontini, a Greek colony in Sicily, was in Athens in 427 BCE.
-His fellow citizens sent him there as part of embassy to seek protection for from Syracuse (Hippias Major 282b, Thucydides, History of the Peloponnesian War III.86.
+His fellow citizens sent him there as part of an embassy to seek protection from Syracuse (Hippias Major 282b, Thucydides, History of the Peloponnesian War III.86.
 Cf. Diodorus Siculus, Libary XII.53).

 Diodorus Siculus is a first century BCE Greek historian.